-For this quadrennial, BISFed will sanction but not award ranking points to international invitation events.
+World Boccia will sanction but not award ranking points to international invitation events.
 There will be two types of sanctioned, non-ranking events; Approved and Endorsed.
-Approved events will allow an event to run BISFed approved classification.
-Endorsed events will allow an event to run BISFed approved classification as well as working with BISFed to source officials and use the BISFed BCMS system for results.
-There is no limit to the number of events in total or within each region that can take place each year, subject to meeting BISFed requirements.
+Approved events will allow an event to run World Boccia approved classification.
+Endorsed events will allow an event to run World Boccia approved classification as well as working with World Boccia to source officials and use the World Boccia BCMS system for results.
+There is no limit to the number of events in total or within each region that can take place each year, subject to meeting World Boccia requirements.

 1.2.8.
-World Boccia Youth Competition
+World Boccia Youth Open Championships

-For this quadrennial, BISFed will sanction but not award ranking points to Youth competitions.
-BISFed will work with Regional Youth Para Games organisers (such as the IPC) to co-ordinate a rolling calendar of activity over a two-year period.
-The first period will be 2021-2022 and the second period will be 2023-2024.
-Each two-year period will include a World Boccia Youth Regional Championship event for each of the BISFed regions and a World Boccia Youth Championship event, subject to minimum entry requirements and securing a suitable host.
+World Boccia will sanction but not award world ranking points to Youth tournaments.
+World Boccia will work with Regional Youth Para Games organisers (such as the IPC) to coordinate a rolling calendar of activity over a two-year period..
+Each two-year period will include a World Boccia Youth Regional Championship event for each of the World Boccia regions and a World Boccia Youth Championship event, subject to minimum entry requirements and securing a suitable host.

-The World Boccia Youth Championships will start from 2023 and will take place every two years (i.e., next event in 2025).
-The Regional Championships will take place in either year of the two-year period depending on whether it is a BISFed delivered event, or an event delivered as part of a Regional Youth Para Games.
-When BISFed delivers the events, they will take place in even numbered years (i.e., 2022, 2024) to manage the overall number of events for BISFed to deliver each year.
+The World Boccia Youth Open Championships will take place every two years (i.e., next event in 2025).
+The Regional Championships will be delivered as part of a Regional Youth Para Games.
+When possible, World Boccia delivers events, they will take place in even numbered years to manage the overall number of events for World Boccia to deliver each year.
 The only time a Regional Youth Championship will take place in odd numbered years (i.e., 2021, 2023) is where there is an existing Regional Youth Para Games event due to take place in these years.
 If this is the case, then these will become each region's event for that two-year period.
+World Boccia may partner with other organisations to deliver a Youth event.

-Results achieved in the youth tier of the competition system will not have any relationship to results achieved in the senior tier (i.e., all other BISFed events) of the competition system.
-An athlete may appear in both youth and senior competition events provided they have not appeared at a tier 1, tier 2, or tier 3 event within the last 2 years as either an individual or as part of a pair or team. (see 1.3 Competition Tiers).
-They can appear at tier 4 or below events (i.e., Challenger Series or a non-ranking international event) while competing as a youth athlete.
+Results achieved in the youth tier of the competition system will not have any relationship to results achieved in the senior tier (i.e. all other World Boccia events) of the competition system.
+An athlete may appear in both youth and senior tournaments